MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 > docker-compose -f  Ejemplo_3/3_a_docker-compose-producer.yml up -d --build
 ```

-Let's test that it works correctly:
+Let's test if it works correctly:
 ```
 > curl -v -H "Content-Type: application/json" -d '{"shipTo":"Juablaz","total":220}' localhost:9090/messages/send-payroll
 ```

-Log in to our monolith `v2`:
+This logs in our monolith `v2`:
 ```
 > Payroll 3 shipped to Juablaz of 220.0
 ```